30 Different Types of Beetles in Texas

 The Bean Leaf Beetle is a species of beetle found in Texas and other southern regions of the United States.

-These beetles are typically bright yellow or green in color and have black spots along the wing covers.
+These beetles are typically bright yellow or green and have black spots along the wing covers.

 This type of beetle is an agricultural pest, as it feeds on bean and pea plants, causing serious damage to crops.